 Kaletra oral solution contains alcohol and propylene glycol.
 The added substances may cause side effects in babies taking Kaletra oral solution.
-Contact your health care provider right away if your baby appears too sleepy or his or her breathing has changed.
+Contact your health care provider right away if your baby appears too sleepy or his or her breathing changes.

-Taking Kaletra with certain other medicines may result in serious, life-threatening side effects.
+Taking Kaletra with certain medicines may result in serious, life-threatening side effects.

 While taking Kaletra, it is important to keep all of your appointments with your health care provider.

 What is Kaletra?

 Kaletra is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 14 days of age and older.
 Kaletra is always used in combination with other HIV medicines.